SF45 Packet I

 Non-high Impact Work Capacity – In this age group, gone are the days of hard, intense, high impact multi-modal gym-based work capacity programming.
 For day to day training, the interest and need for this type of fitness is not worth the joint impact.
 Work capacity training is limited to lower impact gym exercises and shuttle sprints.

-Deep Loaded Squat Avoidance – For our over-40 lab rats, it’s nearly impossible to do heavy back or front squats without limited joint pain.
-Lower body strength training in these cycles will focus on lunges, hinge lifts and bodyweight or lightly loaded complexes.
+Avoiding Unnecessary Deep Loaded Squats – For our over-40 lab rats, it’s nearly impossible to do heavy back or front squats without limited joint pain.
+Lower body strength training in these cycles does include some limited loaded squatting, but will focus on lunges, hinge lifts and bodyweight or lightly loaded complexes to train lower body strength.

 SF Packet Training Plans: